 It’s the season for Fresh Strawberry Pie!
 A few years ago, I remember searching “How to Make Strawberry Pie” and I was stunned by how easy the recipe is.
-How could the best strawberry pie with jello be this easy?
-This time, I’ve decided to make it a slab pie, throw in a few blueberries, and use a graham cracker crust.
+How could the homemade fresh strawberry pie be this easy?
+This time, I’ve decided to make it a slab pie, throw in a few blueberries, and use a homemade graham cracker crust.

 I didn’t set out to make it a strawberry & blueberry slab pie with a graham crust, it’s just because I was lazy.